Automations¶

 Automation referencing zone_<N>_presence never fires |

-See also: the central Troubleshooting page for conceptual FAQ and how to open a GitHub issue.
+Still stuck?
+See Troubleshooting for how to open an issue.

 Where to next¶